7 Reasons Why Your Home Always Feels Cold in Winter

 Your Ductwork Could Be Leaky or Damaged

 Your heating system is more than just your furnace.
-Once your furnace produces warm air, it is all up to your ductwork to disperse the air throughout your home.
+Once your furnace produces warm air, it is up to your ductwork to disperse the air throughout your home.

 Repairing Ductwork Is a Job Best Left to the Professionals